berkerol/sprinter-turtle/README.md

 - Move the turtle by pressing _W, A, S, D_.
 - Launch rockets by pressing _UP, DOWN, LEFT, RIGHT_.
+- Launch rockets to the location of mouse by mouse clicks.

 ## Gameplay & Features